Session Type(s): Panel

 While it was a step forward, the Dodd/Frank bill is missing some critical pieces.
 Banks are still “too big to fail”—and they’re bigger than ever.
 Wall Street has oversized political influence.
 The “Wall Street casino” is still open for business and gambling with our money.
 Our economic future is under siege, yet there’s no ongoing outcry for more financial reform.
 This panel will outline the reforms we still need and discuss ways to build the public pressure we need to get them done.

-Richard Eskow is a writer, consultant, and radio/TV commentator (The Zero Hour).
+Richard Eskow is a writer (Nation, Salon, HuffPost, etc.), consultant, and radio/TV commentator (The Zero Hour).
+He is a Senior Advisor for Freedom to Prosper.
 He is also Sr. Advisor for Health & Economic Justice at Social Security Works.
-Richard has been a consultant, public policy advisor, and senior executive in over 20 countries.
-His writings have appeared in many publications.
-He’s advised issue campaigns and presidential candidates.
+He was the lead writer and editor for Bernie Sanders’ 2016 presidential campaign.
+Richard has been a public policy advisor in over 20 countries.

 Anat Admati is the George G.C.
 Parker Professor of Finance and Economics at the Graduate School of Business, Stanford University.
 She has written extensively on information dissemination in financial markets, trading mechanisms, portfolio management, financial contracting, and, most recently, on corporate governance and banking.
 Since 2010, she has been active in the policy debate on financial regulation, particularly capital regulation.
 She is a coauthor, with Martin Hellwig, of the book, The Bankers’ New Clothes: What’s Wrong with Banking and What to Do about It (Princeton University Press, March 2013).